-If you’re a person who thinks of it as fun, you might actually lose weight more quickly than an individual who doesn’t enjoy exercising, according to some recent findings from French researchers and Cornell University’s Food and Brand Lab.
+If you’re a person who thinks of it as fun, you might actually lose weight more quickly than an individual who doesn’t enjoy exercising, according to findings by French researchers and Cornell University’s Food and Brand Lab.

 In another study by the same group, 46 adults were given mid-afternoon snacks after a walk.
 The individuals who thought they’d been on an “exercise walk” ate more than twice as much candy as those who believed they were taking a “scenic walk.”
 According to the study authors, these studies point to the fact that people in exercise programs who don’t enjoy themselves often feel grumpy and fatigued afterward, reward themselves with food as a result, and consequently find themselves gaining weight.

 If you find exercise a drag and you use food to compensate, make a real effort to make sure your workout is fun.
 Here are some ways to do that: